 - Joes Beerhouse in Windhoek!

 Namibia has an amazing variety of wildlife!
 Second largest canyon in the world, Fish River Canyon (after Colorado), largest population of cheetahs on earth and the only known desert elephants, which adapted to desert conditions.
-Namibia is second last country on earth (after Mongolia) with lowest population density of 2,1 person per square kilometer, which creates specific "solitaire" wilderness conditions :) about 6 years agoAnswered by www.wildwindsafaris.com via WorldNomads.com
+Namibia is second last country on earth (after Mongolia) with lowest population density of 2,1 person per square kilometer, which creates specific "solitaire" wilderness conditions :) over 6 years agoAnswered by www.wildwindsafaris.com via WorldNomads.com

 Namibia hat eine erstaunliche Vielfalt der Tierwelt!
 Zweitgrößten Canyon der Welt, Fish River Canyon (nach Colorado), die größte Population der Geparde auf der Erde und die einzige bekannte Wüstenelefanten, die Voraussetzungen Wüste angepasst.
-Namibia ist vorletzte Land der Erde (nach Mongolei) mit der niedrigsten Bevölkerungsdichte von 2,1 Personen pro Quadratkilometer, die spezifische "Solitär" Wildnis Bedingungen schafft :) about 6 years agoAnswered by www.wildwindsafaris.com via WorldNomads.com
+Namibia ist vorletzte Land der Erde (nach Mongolei) mit der niedrigsten Bevölkerungsdichte von 2,1 Personen pro Quadratkilometer, die spezifische "Solitär" Wildnis Bedingungen schafft :) over 6 years agoAnswered by www.wildwindsafaris.com via WorldNomads.com

 Namibia is special.
 In an around the world holiday it was the most surprising place and the country to which I would most quickly return.
 The people are some of the most genuine I've ever met.
 The animals incredible and the watering hole at Etosha National Park can captivate your attention for hours.
 From Fish River Canyon, to Soussevlei to Swakopmund and everything in between; nature's scenery is stunningly beautiful.
 In just over a month my husband and I traveled bits of South Africa, Namibia, Botswana, Zambia and Zimbabwe and we have been to parts of Kenya, Tanzania and Egypt and Namibia is the country that captures our minds and conversations about return trips to Africa.
 Namibia is definitely special.